SprintHive/income-docs/guides/quick-start-guide/README.md

  * A Json Web Token - please see the [security section for more details](../security/CreatingJsonWebToken.md)
  * API Key - this will be provided by SprintHive and must be added to the header of the request
- * An environment to test against - this will provisioned by SprintHive
+ * An environment to test against - this will be provisioned by SprintHive
  * An example bank statement

 > A postman collection can be found in the postman directory